sheheryaraltaf/sheheryaraltaf/README.md

 ### 👨‍💻 About Me

 - 🔭 I’m currently building foundational knowledge in **cybersecurity and GRC** through ISO 27001 study.
-- 🌱 I’m learning **ISO/IEC 27001, NIST CSF, SOC 2, and IT risk frameworks**.
+- 🌱 I’m learning **ISO/IEC 27001, NIST CSF and IT risk frameworks**.
 - 👯 I’m looking to collaborate on **student cybersecurity community initiatives**.
 - 🤝 I’m looking for help with **use cases, policy templates, and audit checklists**.
 - 👨‍💻 All of my projects are at [github.com/sheheryaraltaf](https://github.com/sheheryaraltaf)